Our Win at Cheltenham Races

 The 2020 Cheltenham Gold Cup Festival sponsored by Magners was an event full of dramatic racing highs and lows, but the winner off the track was Cotswold Grey - awarded Best Stand Display at the Festival Shopping Village.

 In a competitive race with 68 runners, number 41 Cotswold Grey stood out from the crowd for its originality and flair.
 It edged ahead of stylish rivals offering feather-trimmed hats, designer boots and couture country clothing to secure a comfortable victory.

 Designed by Natalie Fisher with Colette Saunders around a Spring theme, the stand featured an eclectic collection of furniture, home decor and art given a stylish seasonal twist with a beautiful range of silk plants and flowers.
-Stand-out items included a cheeky cast-bronze chimpanzee, beautiful Jali mirrors with ornate painted frames and a driftwood horse garden sculpture.
+Stand-out items included a cheeky cast-bronze chimpanzee, beautiful Kali mirrors with ornate painted frames and a driftwood horse garden sculpture.

 ‘Our stand was a little bit different,’ Colette explained.
 ‘It looked very pretty and a bit of a contrast to the other stands – Cotswold Grey is one of a kind.
 It felt a little quieter than usual, but we did really well on cashmere scarves and throws – and two men spent a fortune on silk flowers for their wives after a big win!’